core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Either case, same considerations from {{sec-group-key-management}} hold about possible retaining of stale Recipient Contexts.

 # The COSE Object # {#sec-cose-object}

 Building on Section 5 of {{RFC8613}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
 For Group OSCORE, the following modifications apply.

+## Updated 'unprotected' Field # {#sec-cose-object-unprotected-field}

+The 'unprotected' field MUST additionally include the following parameter:

+* CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
+In particular, the Sig_structure contains the external_aad as defined in {{sec-cose-object-ext-aad-sign}} and the ciphertext of the COSE_Encrypt0 object as payload.

+## Use of the 'kid' and 'kid context' parameters # {#sec-cose-object-kid}

+The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
+That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

+The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context.
+That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

 ## Updated external_aad # {#sec-cose-object-ext-aad}